DrHazemAli/image-studio/README.md

 ## 🚀 Overview

-Azure Image Studio is a community-developed, production-ready platform that integrates with Azure AI services to provide professional-grade image generation and editing capabilities.
+Image Studio is a community-developed, production-ready platform that integrates with Azure AI services to provide professional-grade image generation and editing capabilities.
 This independent project is built with modern web technologies and offers both a simple generation interface and a full-featured studio environment for advanced image manipulation.

 **Note**: This is not an official Microsoft or Azure product, but rather a community project that utilizes Azure's AI services.

-**✅ Production Status**: Azure Image Studio is currently **production-ready** (v1.0.2) with comprehensive features implemented and documented.
+**✅ Production Status**: Image Studio is currently **production-ready** (v1.0.3) with comprehensive features implemented and documented.
 The platform is stable and ready for professional use.
 Please see our [Development Roadmap](docs/legacy/roadmap.md) for current status and planned features.

 ## ✨ Features